Technical analysis

 Format-Table Trustee, AccessRights, AccessControlType

-If the output is empty, Send As was never granted.
-If it shows AccessRights : SendAs with AccessControlType : Allow, the grant exists.
-If AccessControlType : Deny, deny wins — remove it.
+Empty output means Send As was never granted.
+AccessRights : SendAs with AccessControlType : Allow means the grant exists.
+If you see Deny instead of Allow, deny wins and you need to remove it.

-When a mailbox's primary SMTP changes (rebranding, domain migration, mailbox conversion), Send As grants don't automatically follow.
+Step four is orphaned grants on the wrong identity.
+When a mailbox's primary SMTP changes — rebranding, domain migration, mailbox conversion — Send As grants don't automatically follow.
 The grant stays on the old identity.
-The user can still send via the old address (if it's still an alias) but not from the new primary SMTP.
+The user can still send via the old address if it's still an alias, but not from the new primary SMTP.
+Check the addresses on the mailbox:

 Get-Mailbox -Identity "sales@contoso.com" |